 One can avoid the particular coding constructs that are found to be problematic.

-Static analysis tools can be used to detect anomalous situations, including usage of a compiler that provides warnings if a construct is problematic.
+Static analysis tools, can be used to detect anomalous situations such as usage of a tool that refuses to pass a harmful construct.
+For instance, this includes a compiler that provides warnings if a construct is problematic.

 A programming language can be chosen that avoids or mitigates a class of vulnerabilities.